ryupold/vode/README.md

 ]
 ```

-Viewed alone it does not provide an obvious benefit (apart from looking better imho),
+Viewed in isolation, it does not provide an obvious benefit (apart from looking better imho),
 but as the result of a function of state, it can become very useful to express conditional UI this way.

-### Component
+### component

 ```typescript
 type Component<S> = (s: S) => ChildVode<S>;
 ```

-A `Component<State>` is a function that takes a state object and returns a `Vode<State>`.
+A `Component<State>` is a function that takes a state object and returns a `Vode<State>` or `string`.
 It is used to render the UI based on the current state.
-A new **vode** must be created on each render, otherwise it would be skipped which could lead to unexpected results.
-If you seek to improve render performance have a look at the [`memo`](#memoization) function.
+A new *vode* must be created on each render, otherwise it would be skipped which could lead to unexpected results.
+If you seek to improve render performance, have a look at the [`memo`](#memoization) function.

 ```typescript
 // A full vode has a tag, properties, and children. props and children are optional.